Skip Navigation Links

 Mercy Rule

-If a scenario indicates that a gang would lose Reputation for bottling out, an underdog gang that managed to survive to the end of the third round of that battle before bottling out does not lose Reputation for bottling out.
+If a scenario indicates that a gang would lose Reputation for bottling out, an Underdog gang that managed to survive to the end of the third round of that battle before bottling out does not lose Reputation for bottling out.

 Multiplayer Underdog